ClementNerma/UnderBasic/README.md

 # UnderBasic

+<b>Please note that this is an old version</b> of the UnderBasic language.
+You can find the newest version [here](https://github.com/ClementNerma/UnderBasic-2).

 UnderBasic is a programming language for the TI-82/83/84 calculator series.
 It's in fact an alternative to the built-in TI-Basic.
 You can create your own programs in UnderBasic and "compile" it for your calculator with this tool.
 Technically, it converts the UnderBasic code into TI-Basic.

 ## Online demo
 You can test the language here: http://underbasic.890m.com